 There are many options with regards to video editing software: from free to thousands of dollars per license.
 As long as you’re not trying to add in CGI dragons, you’ll probably be ok with using the more low end options aimed to be easy to use by beginners.

-Adobe Audition is great for adjusting the clarity of audio, with a free alternative being Audacity. iMovie on iOS or Windows Movie Maker are free video editing options, depending on your operating system.
+Adobe Audition is great for adjusting the clarity of audio, with a free alternative being Audacity. iMovie on iOS is a free video editing option, depending on your operating system.
 Sony Vegas and Adobe Premiere are more premium paid options to consider if you desire additional features.

 If you sell an online product, software service, or product that requires demonstration, you may want to film screen captures instead of more typical video options.
 The production required to create screen captures is even easier than video with more moving parts.